issacdowling/selfhostedsmarthomeguide/README.md

 # Making it smart
 ## Setting up Homeassistant
-### If you've already got a homassistant instance, scroll down until the 'Integrating Homeassistant' section.
+### If you've already got a homassistant instance, scroll down until we start entering URLs
 To set up homeassistant, first we need a docker-compose file, just like what we had for rhasspy.
 So, run:
 ```